 Here's an example: Customer A buys a widget on your Shopify store for $29.99.
 Affiliate B earns a 10% commission creating a pending conversion in your Refersion dashboard for $2.99.
 You approve this conversion.
 However, 15 days later Customer A cancels their order by returning their merchandise.
 Shopify automatically relays this to Refersion and creates a $2.99 negative approved conversion for Affiliate B to offset the previously approved commission.

 A few things to remember before enabling this option.

-- This option only applies to full cancellations, not partial ones.
+- This option only applies to full cancellations, not partial ones or refunds.

 - This option should only be used as a backup.
 Please make sure you manually review all conversions before paying them.

 - Refersion will take into account any coupons/discounts that were entered as part of the conversation.
 For example, a customer buys a $50 product with a $5 coupon and a 10% commission to the affiliate.
 The conversation gets approved and the affiliate receives a $4.5 commission, 10% of ($50-$5).
 The customer returns the purchased product back after a week for a refund of the purchased price, $45.
 The affiliate who generated the original purchase will automatically receive a -$4.5 conversion to offset the credit from the original purchase.